jimy-byerley/pymadcad/docs/source/concepts.rst

 Mesh Data
 ~~~~~~~~~

 It's always a difficult way to stop a decision on the way to represent 3D objects.
-In most cases we represent it by its exterior surface, but the problem of the polygons remains: `ngons, quads, triangles, bezier,` ... ?
-And the way to put it into memory also: `simple unit elements, dynamically typed polygons, halfedges, quadedges,` ...
-Or even the way to access it: `arrays, chained lists, octree, hashmaps`.
+In most cases we represent it by its exterior surface, but the problem of the polygons remains: `ngons`, `quads`, `triangles`, `bezier`, ... ?
+And the way to put it into memory also: `simple unit elements`, `dynamically typed polygons`, `halfedges`, `quadedges`, ...
+Or even the way to access it: `arrays`, `chained lists`, `octree`, `hashmaps`.

 The choice was not easy but was in favor of simplicity: